-Usually, for image & voice recognition task, you need to use a neural networking technology.
-Neural networks use non-linear approaches by the means of artificial intelligence algorithms.
+Usually, for image & voice recognition tasks, you need to use a neural networking technology.
+Neural networks use non-linear approaches by means of artificial intelligence algorithms.
 In doing so, they are capable of providing similar or even better results than the human brain!
 We can train a neural network from scratch, or utilize an already trained neural network.
-Implementing Convolutional Neural Networks like Google Cloud Vision, IBM Watson Visual Recognition, or Clarif.ai, will guarantee the outstanding object recognition results.
+Implementing Convolutional Neural Networks like Google Cloud Vision, IBM Watson Visual Recognition, or Clarif.ai, will guarantee outstanding object recognition results.

 The first basic step may be carried out by the neural network or even with the help of built-in smartphone features like CIDetector class of iOS Core Image library or the Face Detector class in Android.media API.
 On the second step, the neural network creates the multidimensional vector of the detected object.
 Then you can compare this vector with the sample vectors to complete the recognition process.

-Take a look at the basic application structure that leverages image & voice recognition via a neural network.
+Take a look at the basic application structure (below) that leverages image & voice recognition via a neural network.

 The DB Best team developed a smart solution that allows us to keep the high frame rate of the video output and decrease the neural network workload.
 In this application, we use the neural network to process one of 3 frames (about 10 images per second), while the live camera picture has a frame rate of 30 images per second.